-On April 6, 2022, the Company subscribed for 10,178,116 common shares for a consideration of \$4.0 million and following this the Company held 17.3% of the enlarged share capital in Eco.
-On June 27, 2022, the Company subscribed for 4,864,865 common shares for a consideration of \$1.8 million and following TSX Venture Exchange approval the Company held 15.9% of the enlarged share capital in Eco.
+On April 6, 2022, Eco completed an equity fundraise.
+A total of 64,885,496 new common shares were conditionally placed with, or subscribed for by, new and existing institutional investors at a price of £0.30 per Placing Share.
+The equity fundraise raised gross proceeds of approximately \$25.5 million for Eco before expenses.
+The Company subscribed for 10,178,116 common shares for a consideration of \$4.0 million and following this the Company held 17.3% of the enlarged share capital in Eco.

+On June 27, 2022, Eco completed an equity fundraise.
+A total of 33,406,531 new common shares were conditionally placed with, or subscribed for, by new and existing institutional investors at a price of £0.30 per Placing Share.
+The equity fundraise raised gross proceeds of approximately \$12.3 million for Eco before expenses.
+The Company subscribed for 4,864,865 common shares for a consideration of \$1.8 million and following TSX Venture Exchange approval the Company will hold 15.9% of the enlarged share capital in Eco.